-Using a design software can help you determine the best way to layout your board to avoid overheating and electronic noise issues related with multilayer PCBs.
+Using design software can help you determine the best way to layout your board to avoid overheating and electronic noise issues related to multilayer PCBs.
 It can also suggest the addition of components that are there to help address these specific issues.
-Software can take the guess work out of proper layering and component dispersement, as well.
+The software can take the guesswork out of proper layering and component displacement, as well.

 2: CHOOSE THE RIGHT BOARD SIZE